 Books are another art form I’ve found, that can draw strikingly different reactions depending on the reader.
 For example, is there an Idaho reader alive, who doesn’t revere Anthony Doerr (our native son) and dote on his Pulitzer Prize-winning best-seller, All the Light We Cannot See?
 I’m going to speak sacrilege here and confess: this Idahoan was not awed by Doerr’s book.
-Though I think Doerr writes artfully, his book to me was not a work of art.
+Though I think Doerr is a wonderfully skilled and creative writer, his book to me was not a work of art.
 I’ve considered this could be a case of sour grapes.
 Why didn’t I write such a book?
 Probably because I don’t have his talent.
 But I thought, generally-speaking, All the Light We Cannot See was too calculated in its construction.
 It was like he wrote today’s formula for a literary best-seller: a blind, handicapped girl and something about the Nazis occupation of Europe during WWII.
 Why didn’t Tony, being from Idaho, write about . . . well . . . an Idaho potato farmer?